Spring toxins to watch out for to keep your pets safe

 4. Antihistamines

 The blossom is starting to come out, and for many of us that means hay fever is kicking in.
-Always be very careful not to leave antihistamines lying around as they can prove highly toxic to pets.
-Symptoms to look out for include agitation, lethargy, vomiting, aggression and seizures, and they could prove fatal.
+Always be very careful not to leave antihistamines lying around as they can prove toxic to pets and the combination products can be particularly toxic.
+Symptoms to look out for include agitation, lethargy, vomiting, aggression, ataxia (unsteady on their paws/uncoordinated) and seizures.

 5. Lilies